gravitational/teleport/docs/4.2/admin-guide.md

 ## Adding and Deleting Users

-This section covers internal user identities, i.e.user accounts created and stored in Teleport's internal storage.
+This section covers internal user identities, i.e. user accounts created and stored in Teleport's internal storage.
 Most production users of Teleport use _external_ users via [Github](#github-oauth-20) or [Okta](ssh_okta) or any other SSO provider (Teleport Enterprise supports any SAML or OIDC compliant identity